Last updated on November 10, 2020

 If you’re someone who likes to enter special events, gems are your friend.
 Gems can be collected by buying them in the MTGA store, winning events, or collecting redundant rares and mythic rares (you can read all about that here).

 If you’re planning on collecting gold on Arena to pay for drafts, there’s an optimal system to follow.
-The first four matches of each new day will get you the most gold, after that your rewards reduce quite quickly and become less efficient.
-Assuming you win 4 matches a day and also complete one quest, you will roughly rake in between 1050 and 1750 gold.
+The first four matches of each new day will get you the most gold, your rewards reduce quite quickly and become less efficient after that.
+Assuming you win four matches a day and also complete one quest, you will roughly rake in between 1050 and 1750 gold.
 This means you can do a draft about once or twice a week depending on where you land on the gold scale each day.

 Be sure to check out our guide on how XP and daily rewards work to get the full rundown.